Truth be told, are your listening skills really as good as you think?

 Listening plays a crucial role in human connection, and remember, careers grow on connection.

-Active listening is a powerful way of showing respect, lessening misunderstanding, and building trust-see how it connects with tone, timing, and professional behavior in Workplace Etiquette.
+Active listening is a powerful way of showing respect, reducing misunderstanding, and building trust-see how it connects with tone, timing, and professional behavior in Workplace Etiquette.

 Imagine you're in a team meeting and confidently sharing your idea.
 Halfway through, one of your teammates jumps in with his stronger proposal.